-A picturesque, shaded canyon hike.
-A popular, well-maintained trail with opportunities for less-traveled spurs.
+The trail in Solstice Canyon is a picturesque, shaded, classic Santa Monica Mountains canyon hike on a popular, well-maintained trail with opportunities for less-traveled spurs.
 Highlights include a small waterfall, the site of the oldest stone building in Malibu, and the ruins of a burned-down mansion.

 Just a quick turn off the Pacific Coast Highway north of Malibu, the entrance to Solstice is just a few hundred feet away from the sometimes crowded beaches, but it feels a world away.
 A short road winds its way through a few hills and over a small stream to a moderately-sized parking lot with plenty of picnic areas, an amphitheater, and some bathrooms.
 This is a popular trail, and there is an overflow lot closer to the PCH.
 If you’ve got extra time (or don’t have a car), this is one of the most easily accessible hikes from Metro – the bus stop for Metro Bus 534 is just a few hundred feet south of park entrance – and will save you the hassle of fighting for a parking spot.